hedi-ch/git_repo/README.md

 pls note that you should run this script in terminal after add execute with the command  : chmod u+x newgit.sh
 #### 2)
-you should also have been initial your git directory if not pls go to line <git intial and ssh>
+you should also have been initial your git directory if not pls go to git intial and ssh section
 #### 3)
 you should run the script on the git directory
 ## pasword and user name
-you should get token from git hub if you did not get pls go to line <token>
-you should have ssh password if your creat shh with password if not pls go to line <git intial and ssh>
-and finaly the user name to your git hub acount
+you should get token from git hub if you did not get pls go to token section you should have ssh password if your creat shh with password if not pls go to  git intial and ssh section and finaly the user name to your git hub acount
 ## token
 you can git your token by going to your github acount and choose :